zulip/zulip/README.dev.md

 - downloads the base Ubuntu 14.04 virtual machine image (for OS X and Windows) or container (for Ubuntu)
 - configures this virtual machine/container for use with Zulip,
-- creates a shared directory `/srv/zulip` within the virtual machine/container that maps to where you have cloned the zulip code, and
+- creates a shared directory mapping your clone of the Zulip code inside the virtual machine/container at `/srv/zulip`
-- runs the `provision.py` script inside the virtual machine/container, which downloads all required dependencies and sets up the python environment for the Zulip dev environment.
+- runs the `provision.py` script inside the virtual machine/container, which downloads all required dependencies, sets up the python environment for the Zulip dev environment, and initializes a default test database.

 You will need an active internet connection during the entire processes.
+(See [Specifying a proxy](#specifying-a-proxy) if you need a proxy to access the internet.)

 Once `vagrant up` has completed, connect to the dev environment with `vagrant ssh`: